KotatsuApp/Kotatsu-Nightly/README.md

 <br/><br/>

-**📌 Pull requests are welcome, if you want: See [CONTRIBUTING.md](https://github.com/KotatsuApp/Kotatsu/blob/devel/CONTRIBUTING.md) for the guidelines.**
+**📌 Pull requests are welcome, if you want: See [CONTRIBUTING.md](https://github.com/KotatsuApp/Kotatsu/blob/devel/CONTRIBUTING.md) for the guidelines 📌**

 ### License